 - The handles are placed on the front and back upper exterior panels at a slight angle.
 Place one panel (we started with the embroidered panel) right side up and flat on your work surface.
 Place one handle so the bottom raw edges of the handle are flush with the bottom raw edge of the exterior panel.
 The outer edge of each side of the handle should sit 3½” in from the raw side edge of the exterior panel.
 Pin in place.

-- The handles then angle slightly in at the top.
+- The handles should angle slightly in at the top.
 That top point (where the strap ends on the finished tote) should be 3½” down from the top raw edge and 4½” in from the raw side edge.
 Place a pin at this point as it will be the stop point for the stitching that secures the handles to the fabric panel.

 - Repeat to pin the remaining handle to the remaining upper exterior panel in the same manner.